Hawaiian Macaroni Salad (Plate Lunch Mac Salad)

-Sometimes there is tuna or even potatoes in the mac salad.
-These versions are fine.
-But, they aren't what I think of when I remember the mac salad I used to get when I was living in Hawaii.
+Sometimes there is tuna or even potato mac salad.
+These versions are fine; but, they aren’t what I dream of when I remember getting plate lunch when I was living in Hawaii.

 Authentic Hawaiian Mac Salad only had a few ingredients: macaroni, mayo, onions, and carrots, and green onions. (plus a few secret ingredients)

 Simple enough, right?
 Getting the flavor is all in the technique.
 Don’t worry I am going to show you how!

 There are only a few simple ingredients in the macaroni salad recipe.
 But, it’s all in how you but those ingredients together that makes all the difference.

 If you live near an L&L Barbecue, their mac salad is pretty spot on!
 It’s not quite as good as this recipe, but for fast food it’ll do.

 - Elbow Macaroni: The same kind that you use for classic macaroni and cheese.

 - Apple Cider Vinegar: One of the techniques to get flavor into this macaroni salad is to add the ACV to the macaroni right after you drain it, while it’s still hot.
 I use this technique on traditional macaroni salad, pasta salads, and potato salad.

 - Grated Onion: Grating the onion is an absolute must.
 You’ll want to collect all of the onion juice too and add that to the macaroni.